How to Mount a Folder as a Drive in Windows 11

 Step 3: Mount Your Folder as a Drive

-Type this command, then press Enter:
+Type this command.
+Press Enter:

-subst X: C:PathToYourFolder
+subst X: C:\PathToYourFolder

-Also, replace C:PathToYourFolder with the full path to your folder.
+Also replace C:\PathToYourFolder with the full path to your folder.
 For example:

-subst B: "C:UsersRichardDocumentsBusiness"
+subst B: "C:\Users\UserName\Documents\Business"

 Step 4: Access Your New Drive